 Note: On 14 December 2011, the Basic Research Promotion Division in MEXT's Research Promotion Bureau circulated an instruction requiring paper authors to include the name or abbreviation of their WPI center among their institutional affiliations.
-As some WPIaffiliated authors of papers are treated as "WPI-related aware of this requirement, their papers are treated as "WPI-related papers."
+As some WPIaffiliated authors of papers arbitrate the hand of abrievation of the wire center among the institutional annuators.
+As some wire affiliated authors of papers are treated as "WPI-related papers."
 From 2012, the authors' affiliations must be clearly noted.